jiskattema/vim-showmarks/README.md

 So I change the mark define behavior in showmarks plugin, now if you define mark "a" in place1, and then when you define mark "b" in same place, it will occupy the place by taking mark "a" off.
 So you will have only one mark in one place.

+**Add unicode symbols**

+textupper, textlower, or textother can now be set to "unicode" to use prettier marks.

 ## Recommended .vimrc settings

 Here is my settings of ShowMarks in my vimrc file: